 - Short Course (4.5 miles, All craft, staggered start).
 This course has a long initial straight-away (1) that will help stretch the field before the first turn, however that doesn't mean there won't be a pile-up at the first 90degree (2) turn so pick your line, and get of to a good start!
 After you leave Bonita Cove you will enter the main part of Mission bay and begin the loop course.
 After going under he first of two bridges (3,4), (watch those pilons!) you will head down to South Shores where you will then turn back (5).
 In the morning during the short course time there is usually minimal wind, but this area can sometimes be a real wind-tunnel, so if you are not heading down, anticipate a headwind coming back, or vise versa.
 Just mentally and strategically prepare for that return stretch.
 Tides can also flow here very quickly.
 (Tide Tips every paddler should know)!
 You will then make a counter clockwise loop around Vacation Isle.
 Things to keep in mind here, as you head north (6), boat traffic (well to your right) can be moving fast so watch for long developed wakes.
 As you make the turn from north to west, this area of the island (7) is the first of two shoals (a very shallow and long stretch of coastline.
 If you cut too tight you will run aground or get into sticky water.
 Cross under the 3rd bridge (8) as you head west, and make a turn south (9).
 Here is another shoal.
 Locals have this dialed in pretty well but those from out of down get suckered into taking the turn tight.
 Due to the course however will not benefit greatly from a tight turn so don't risk getting stuck in shallows.
 Look ahead to the final bridge (10).
 You will go under the original bridge for a second time (your 4th and final time under one).
 As you head south you should realize you are close to finishing.
 Once you make the right turn (11) hugging the rocks to head back north you are on your final straight away and putting in your finishing sprint.
 That said, it is always a longer straight away (12) then I remember since its at the end. :) I suggest on your warm-up you get familiar with it.

 - Long Course (~ 9 miles, Surfski, Kayak, and Outrigger Canoe).
 As many outrigger paddlers will recognize, this is the same course as the Iron Champs race and your tried and true triangle course, which means at least one of the legs should offer some conditions if they exist (hooray).
 Race will start at the mouth of the jetty.
 So take into account your time to paddle there which is ~1+ miles from the beach where the event takes place.
 Don't miss the start or show up exhausted and stressed.
 If the beach looks suddenly empty, get on your craft and go. :) Also, use this paddle out the jetty to pay attention to currents and waves as it will be your return stretch home!
 Once the starting horn sounds, you are heading north with the swell on your left or in front of you based on the swell direction.
 If you are adept as maximizing ground swell, you might zig-zag the backsides of waves here but more than likely just beeline to the pier (2) where you will make a turn out to sea.
 In theory the 2nd buoy turn is at the Yukon wreck scuba-dive site.
 However on occasion I think the turn buoy (3) is arbitrary to help the paddlers maximize the conditions on the third and final triangle leg.
 So don't use this map as perfect (never do).
 Wind usually is onshore in the afternoons so expect if it exists that this second leg gives you a dose of head on wind and swell.
 The third triangle stretch is a straight shot to the entrance to Mission Bay jetties.
 Use the Sea World Tower and OB Pier to the south as your landmarks on either side of where it will reside.
 Enjoy whatever conditions you have here, and make the turn into the jetty.
 The turn (4) may be around a buoy slightly to the south to keep paddlers on the south side of the bay entrance (to be in line with correct boat traffic right of way).
 Or the lead canoes might just assert their independence and hug the north portion of the entrance which will cause the rest of the racers to follow suit like sheep.
 Local paddlers make this jetty their playground and often do 'Jetty Runs' up and down here in their canoes or surfskis when there is surf, so if you see a local, pay attention to what they do.
 Or don't do.
 Here again I want to urge you to KNOW the TIDES!
 This stretch will make or break a paddler as you are now in flat water and this straightaway can really wear down the weary.
 Taking a middle or rock line can make a big difference on big tide/swell days.
 TIP: the water at the tip of the north jetty (entrance) and south tip can break and get silly or fun depending on your definition.
 Pay attention here and hopefully score some 'help'.
-Get to the end and make a left turn (6) which may or may not be by the rocks (pay attention to race course info to see where turn will be).
+Get to the end and make a left turn (6) which may or may not be by the rocks (pay attention to race course info at meeting to see where turn will be).
+BEWARE FISHING LINES, GO WIDE OF ROCKS!
 Now you are on your entry back into Bonita Cove and the finishing stretch.
 Get ready to red line your effort and finish strong.
 Congrats!

 - Pre-register!
 Don't be running around the morning of your race trying to dial in extra steps.
 Plus you actually save a few bucks when you pre-register.
 Yer welcome. ;)